Richl-lab/recognize-unusual-logins/README.md

 | Integer      | Numeric | Date | Numeric(hex)     | Numeric | Numeric | Integer| Integer |
 | 4624     | 1112223      | "2021-06-01 00:00:02" | 0x233eef      | 33339993 | 3333888 | 0 | 2 |

-Users with smaller numbers then 10000 will be removed, because they are interpreted as Well-Known-SIDs.
-The Software was tested with anonymized Users, Hosts and Sources so there is no guarantee that it works without that.
+(Default) Users with smaller numbers than 10000 will be removed, because they are interpreted as Well-Known-SIDs.
+The Software was tested with anonymized Users, Hosts and Sources, so there is no guarantee that it works without that.

 ## Usage
-After usage the r script should be executable.
+After usage, the r-script should be executable.

-With seted link:
+With set link:
    ```sh
    FindMaliciousEvents args
    ```